kgorlen/EVBilling/README.md

 **-v, --version, --no-version**
 :   Display the version number and exit.

-**--zip, --no-zip**
-:   Write all PDF bill files to *nnnn*custbill*mmddyyyy*.zip file; default --zip.

 # ARGUMENTS

-*FILE* :   The PG&E PDF bill file to be processed.  *FILE* must have the format *nnnn*custbill*mmddyyyy*.pdf, where *nnnn* is the last four digits of the PG&E account number and *mmddyyyy* is the PG&E bill statement date.
+*FILES* :   List of PG&E PDF bill files to be processed.  *FILES* must have the format *nnnn*custbill*mmddyyyy*.pdf, where *nnnn* is the last four digits of the PG&E account number and *mmddyyyy* is the PG&E bill statement date.

-*DIRECTORY* :   Output directory, default current working directory.

 # SETTINGS